nathanpainchaud/lightning-hydra-template/README.md

 pre-commit run -a
 ```

+> [!NOTE]
-> **Note**: Apply pre-commit hooks to do things like auto-formatting code and configs, performing code analysis or removing output from jupyter notebooks.
+> Apply pre-commit hooks to do things like auto-formatting code and configs, performing code analysis or removing output from jupyter notebooks.
 See [# Best Practices](#best-practices) for more.

 Update pre-commit hook versions in `.pre-commit-config.yaml` with: